Slot machine players are as superstitious as they come.

 I didn't play a lot of pinball during my youth, but for some reason I was drawn to one of a handful of pinball machines at the mall arcade in the early to mid-80s: "Space Shuttle."
 That was the only pinball game that I'd play with any regularity.

 Until college.
 I dabbled with a game at the video store in downtown River Falls, Wisconsin, during the late 1980s.
-I can't definitively what that game was, but I'm pretty sure it was "High Speed."
+I can't definitively say what the game was, but I'm pretty sure it was "High Speed."
 There was a modest fascination circa 1992-93 with "Cue Ball Wizard."
-It's a fun game, and was in a local bar.
-I was still in college, and of drinking age.
+It's a fun game, and was in a local bar that I'd stop in at during my final year of college.

 My last dabbling with a specific pinball machine was circa 1994.
-As a young college graduate who commuted between Small Town, Wisconsin, and the Minneapolis suburbs every weekend, I'd stop at a truck stop along the way, and it had a game room.
+As a young college graduate who commuted between Small Town, Wisconsin, and the Minneapolis suburbs every weekend, I'd stop at a truck stop along the freeway, which had a game room.
 I found "Tee'd Off" there, and I was hooked.
 So much so that nearly 20 years later I'd buy one of those machines.

 I enjoyed the sometimes simple home video games of the '80s and '90s as well.
 I'm not a modern video game player.
 I haven't bought a home video game system in more than 20 years, and I don't anticipate doing so in the next 20 years.
 My old systems have been sitting in a storage bin for years.
 I just don't have the time to enjoy them, especially since I spend too much time online obsessing about Vegas.